 In recent years the growing popularity of reusable water bottles has helped many people reduce their dependence on this master polluter.
 Instead of constantly buying new disposable bottles, hip busy urbanites can just refill their personal bottles at home, the office, or at public fountains.
-An average Londoner using a reusable bottle can spare the environment about 175 single-use bottles, save himself some cash, and feel smug about doing the right thing to boot.
+An average Londoner using a reusable bottle can spare the environment about 175 single-use bottles a year, save himself some cash, and feel smug about doing the right thing to boot.

 However, this change in consumer behaviour is still marginal.
 The vast majority of people continue to rely on plastic water bottles and their unfailing availability around our cities.

 What is preventing a cultural shift from single-use bottles to refillables?